-- 10.1 Members have the following rights: - a) to receive notices of Members' Meetings; - b) to attend and speak at Members' Meetings; - c) to submit Proposals for inclusion on the agenda of Members' Meetings; - d) to vote in accordance with Hockey Canada's By-Laws at any Members' Meeting on matters including, but not limited to, By-Law, Regulation and Playing Rule changes and the election of the Board: - e) to attend Congresses; - f) to participate in competitions and other programming organized by Hockey Canada; - g) to classify the teams under their jurisdiction into Divisions consistent with Hockey Canada's age limits; - h) to exercise all other rights and privileges arising from the By-Laws and Regulations of Hockey Canada, and such other rights and privileges as the Board may, from time to time, determine. - 10.2 A Member may exercise total autonomy by way of interpreting and applying Regulations, Playing Rules, Policies, Board of Directors' decisions and national rulings in a more restrictive manner.

-- 10.3 A Member may make special application to the Board to have Regulations, Playing Rules, Policies, Board of Directors' decisions and national rulings applied in that Member's geographic region in a less restrictive manner. - 10.4 A Special Resolution passed by the Members is required to change any of the rights described in this By-Law.
+- 10.1 Members have the following rights: - a) to receive notices of Members' Meetings; - b) to attend and speak at Members' Meetings; - c) to submit Proposals for inclusion on the agenda of Members' Meetings; - d) to vote in accordance with Hockey Canada's By-Laws at any Members' Meeting on matters including, but not limited to, By-Law, Regulation and Playing Rule changes and the election of the Board; - e) to attend Congresses; - f) to participate in competitions and other programming organized by Hockey Canada; - n) to classify the teams under their jurisdiction into Divisions and Categories consistent with Hockey Canada's Regulations; - a) to exercise all other rights and privileges arising from the By-Laws and Regulations of Hockey Canada, and such other rights and privileges as the Board may, from time to time, determine. - 10.2 A Member may make special application to the Board to have Regulations, Playing Rules, Policies, Board of Directors' decisions and national rulings applied in that Member's geographic region in a more restrictive or less restrictive manner. - 10.3 A Special Resolution passed by the Members is required to change any of the rights described in this By-Law.